 Protect yourself and others during the COVID-19 pandemic

-If you would like to request masks and hand sanitizers to protect yourself, your family, church or organization members, etc. during this pandemic, please email us here with details of your request.
+If you would like to request masks and hand sanitizers to protect yourself, your family, church or non-profit organization members during this pandemic, please email us here with details of your request.

 Unable to view the link?
 No worries.
 Simply send us an email at Eula.Wright@arkansas.gov and provide the following information: